Cline Buttes Hazardous Fuels Project

 - Enhance riparian areas and ponderosa pine trees.

-For current and planned activities in the Cline Buttes Recreation Area click here (PDF).
+- Map of current vegetation treatments in the Cline Buttes Recreation Area (PDF)

 We completed hand pile and jackpot burning in February 2013.
 Some final cleanup and seeding will occur over the summer and into the fall, but most of the work is now done.

 In March 2013, we thinned and piled 440 acres of juniper trees.
 We plan to burn these piles this fall, depending on weather.
 We will continue thinning and piling as our funding allows.
 We expect to be working in the Maston Trail Use Area for the next 3-5 years.

 We will thin and hand pile young juniper on 403 acres in the Tumalo Canal Historic Area (PDF) starting the week of October 6th, 2014.
 Treatment areas include a strip along the east side of Barr Road, and the southern end of the area between Barr Road and Cline Falls Highway.
 Burning of hand piles will occur in Fall of 2015.
 Some pile burning may occur as early as February 2015.